J-CF-Leung/Study_Vault/Physics/Condensed matter physics/Phonons.md

 $$\omega_A\left(q=\pm\frac{\pi}{2a}\right)=\sqrt{\frac{2\alpha}{m_A}} \hspace{1cm} \omega_O\left(q=\pm\frac{\pi}{2a}\right)=\sqrt{\frac{2\alpha}{m_B}}$$
 - At the _centre_ of the zone:
 $$\omega_A(q\to 0)\approx \sqrt{\frac{2\alpha}{m_A+m_B}}qa \hspace{1cm} \omega_O(q=0)=\sqrt{\frac{2\alpha}{\mu}}=\sqrt{2\alpha\left(\frac{1}{m_A}+\frac{1}{m_B}\right)}$$
+- $\mu$ is the _reduced mass_ of the two atoms

 - In the _acoustic mode_, neighbouring atoms move _roughly in phase_
 - In the _optical mode_, neighbouring atoms move _roughly out of phase_
+	- As _oppositely charged_ particles oscillate out of phase, this _couples strongly with an oscillating electric field_ (photons)
+	- Photons of similar $\omega$ has a _very small_ wavenumber compared to other wavenumbers in the Brillouin zone
 ![[Acoustic optical mode displacements.png]]

 - At the _zone boundaries_, each mode correspond to different _standing waves_ of wavelength $4a$, where _different sets_ of atoms move depending on the mode